About Us

 1. That a person, place or organization was involved professionally with music in New England at least 15 years ago.

-2. That they germinated their style here in N.E. utilizing it as a stepping stone to their celebrity and therefore making a significant contribution to the musical heritage of NE.
+2. That they germinated their style in N.E., utilizing it as a stepping stone to their musical career and therefore making a significant contribution to the region’s musical heritage.

 If you see someone or something missing from this site that you feel deserves to be there, contact us at [email protected].
-And if you have a story to tell about a memorable musical experience, you can contribute it by clicking on the “You Too” key.
+And if you have a story to tell about a memorable musical experience, you can share your story here.

-To establish a presence in the “real” world we launched the Boston Music Trail™, with historical markers on places of musical significance.
+To establish a presence in the “real world,” we launched the the New England Music Trail™, with historical markers on places of musical significance.
 We’ve created a new area on the site where, as we dedicate markers, you can see what those locations are and where to find them.
-The Trail is funded in part by the Music Drives Us Foundation
+The Trail is funded in part by the Music Drives Us Foundation.

 Board of Directors

-Harry Sandler, President & Co-Founder — A member of the successful late Sixties Boston band Orpheus; today Harry is retired after 22 years as Vice President at The American Program Bureau, a leading international speakers agency in Boston.
+Harry Sandler, President & Co-Founder — A member of the successful late-’60s Boston band Orpheus; today Harry is retired after 22 years as Vice President at The American Program Bureau, a leading international speakers agency in Boston.

-Carl Tortola, Director & Vice President of Marketing — 15+ year digital marketing veteran at Neptune Web, Inc.
+Carl Tortola, Director & Vice President of Marketing — 20+ year digital marketing veteran and Director of Interactive Production at Neptune Web, Inc.

 Michael Fondo, Treasurer & Co-Founder — An attorney who is Director of Taxation for the private equity firm Audax Group in Boston, Mike previously was Director of Tax Planning for Fidelity Investments.